BornToBeRoot/NETworkManager/docs/Documentation/01_Application/15_SNMP.md

 {: .note}
 Only available when using [version `3`](#version) and [security `AuthNoPriv` or `AuthPriv`](#security).

-{: .warning }
 The profile file should be encrypted when storing sensitive information like passwords.
-See [FAQ > Profile encryption](https://borntoberoot.net/NETworkManager/FAQ#profile-encryption) for more details.
+See [FAQ > How to enable profile file encryption?](https://borntoberoot.net/NETworkManager/FAQ/ProfileFileEncryption) for more details.

 ### Priv